rafalp/Misago/dev-docs/plugins/hooks/validate-post-hook.md

 ## Example

-The code below implements a custom post validator that raises the minimal required length of a post for new users.
+Raises the minimal required length of a post for new users.

 ```python
 from django.http import HttpRequest